Police-Data-Accessibility-Project/data-source-identification/html-tag-collector/README.md

 This is a script which adds `title`, `meta`, and `header` HTML tags, plus `http_response`, as JSON properties to an existing file of URLs.

 1. Make sure you have a `urls.json` file in the same directory.
 It should be populated with URLs and properties as in the example provided.
 2. Optionally, create a virtual environment.
 This is especially useful if you don't already have `beautifulsoup4` and `requests` installed.
+In your terminal:
 ```
 python -m venv collector-environment
 source collector-environment/bin/activate